robalni/fragility/README.md

-# Blue Nebula
+# Fragility

-**Blue Nebula** is a fork of [Red Eclipse 1](https://redeclipse.net).
+**Fragility** is a fork of [Red Eclipse 1](https://redeclipse.net) (via a fork called Blue Nebula).
 While the *Red Eclipse* team have moved their game on to another engine for their latest release, 2.0, this also meant a total conversion of the gameplay, in our opinion sacrificing some of the best aspects.

 Therefore, a group of eager community members have started to fork off *Red Eclipse* from the last 1.x series release, setting up the necessary infrastructure to (re-)establish a community around *Red Eclipse* 1.5+.